deepset-ai/haystack-home/content/blog/haystack-nvidia-nim-rag-guide/index.md

 ![Figure 6 - Prometheus graph showing the scaling of LLM NIM. ](nvidia-image-9.png#small "_Figure 6 - Prometheus graph showing the scaling of LLM NIM._")

-We have now deployed NVIDIA NIM in a scalable fashion.
-We can now use the self-hosted NVIDIA NIM in the RAG pipeline.
+We have now deployed NVIDIA NIM microservices on your infrastructure in a scalable fashion.
+We can now use them in the RAG pipeline.
 The next section provides the details for the same.

-## Use Self-hosted NVIDIA NIM in the RAG Pipeline
+## Use Self-hosted NVIDIA NIM microservices in the RAG Pipeline

-This section provides instructions to use previously deployed self-hosted NVIDIA NIM on a Kubernetes cluster for `NvidiaTextEmbedder`, `NvidiaDocumentEmbedder` and `NvidiaGenerator` in the Haystack RAG pipeline, replacing  `<self-hosted-emedding-nim-url>` with the endpoint of the NeMo Retriever Embedding NIM and `<self-hosted-llm-nim-url>` with the LLM NIM.
-The provided [notebook](https://colab.research.google.com/github/deepset-ai/haystack-cookbook/blob/main/notebooks/rag-with-nims.ipynb) in the repository has examples of how to use the self-hosted  NVIDIA NIM.
+This section provides instructions to use previously deployed NVIDIA NIM microservices on your infrastructure in a Kubernetes cluster for `NvidiaTextEmbedder`, `NvidiaDocumentEmbedder` and `NvidiaGenerator` in the Haystack RAG pipeline, replacing  `<self-hosted-emedding-nim-url>` with the endpoint of the NeMo Retriever Embedding NIM and `<self-hosted-llm-nim-url>` with the LLM NIM.
+The provided [notebook](https://colab.research.google.com/github/deepset-ai/haystack-cookbook/blob/main/notebooks/rag-with-nims.ipynb) in the repository has examples of how to use the self-hosted NVIDIA NIM microservices.

 *NvidiaDocumentEmbedder*:
 ```python